Viscosities and Rheology

 The complete control of the measurement system is carried out with the help of the Windows program "ViscoMeasurement".
 The control program is connected to the pure component databank of the Dortmund Data Bank (DDB-PCP).
 It is possible to run automatic temperature programs for high precision viscosity measurements up to 353 K (limited up to now by the thermostat) and a viscosity range from 0.3 to 100 mm²/s (cSt).

-See schematic drawing of the setup, the control software, and typical results shown in the following figures:
+See schematic drawing of the setup and the control software shown in the following figures:

 For higher viscous liquids a rotation viscometer type RheolabQC by Anton Paar is available for viscosity and rheology measurements.
 Its simple configuration offers a very flexible utilization.
 It has a wide speed and torque range and is completely computer operated and is equipped with different measuring systems for different kinds of applications or viscosity ranges.
 A heating jacket connected to a liquid thermostat offers measurements in a temperature range between -30 and +200 °C. Further specifications: Speed: 0.01 to 1200 1/min, Torque: 0.25 to 75 mNm, Shear stress: 0.5 to 3 x 10^4 Pa, Shear rate 10^-1 to 4000 1/s, Viscosity range: 1 to 10^9 mPas